nkdAgility/NKDAgility.com/site/content/resources/blog/2010/2010-04-12-upgrading-from-tfs-2010-rc-to-tfs-2010-rtm-done/index.md

 ---
 title: Upgrading from TFS 2010 RC to TFS 2010 RTM done
-description: "Discover the seamless upgrade process from TFS 2010 RC to RTM.
-Follow expert tips and insights to ensure a smooth transition for your development environment."
+description: Discover the seamless upgrade process from TFS 2010 RC to RTM.
+Follow expert tips and insights to ensure a smooth transition for your development environment.
 date: 2010-04-12
 creator: Martin Hinshelwood
 id: "53"